jenkinsci/cucumber-performance-plugin/README.md

 A work in progress!

-This project builds a Jenkins plugin to deliver reporting on the performance of Cucumber test projects.
+This project builds a Jenkins plugin to deliver reporting on the performance of Cucumber-JVM test projects.

 Currently it delivers a single report at project level, which simply graphs the time taken for the complete test run, in seconds.